enkidevs/curriculum/javascript/react/introduction-to-hooks/what-are-hooks.md

 }
 ```

-What the `Enki` component does is that every time the button is click, the `count` is incremented by one.
+What the `Enki` component does is that every time the button is clicked, the `count` state is incremented by one.
 Now, if we would've used class components, the code would've looked something like this:

 ```jsx
 class Enki extends React.Component {